-In 2011, the United Nations noted a statistic that 1.5 billion people were living in "absolute poverty", with a representative from Nepal at a pertaining conference adding that "at the rate of decline observed from 1990 to 2005, it would take another 88 years to eradicate extreme poverty".
-State of the rapid economic growth that occurred from 1990 to 2005, which was considered by many a "boom" period for much of the world, state we see that the existing negative pressures were not even close to what we are seeing two decades later.
+In 2011, the United Nations noted a statistic that 1.5 billion people were living in absolute poverty, with a representative from Nepal at a pertaining conference adding that at the rate of decline observed from 1990 to 2005, it would take another 88 years to eradicate extreme poverty.
+[859] If we reflect on the rapid economic growth that occurred from 1990 to 2005, which was considered by many a boom period for much of the world, [860] we see that the existing negative pressures were not even close to what we are seeing two decades later.
 Hence, it is logical to speculate that what progress (growth) was achieved in the 1990s with respect to the rather minimal percentage reduction of extreme poverty is likely to be reversed as exponential population growth amidst an ever-deteriorating financial and environmental situation accelerates.

 Likewise, and as a final topic of this section with respect to emerging negative pressures, we have the issue of technological unemployment.
 As partly expressed in the essay Market Efficiency vs. Technical Efficiency, machine automation is rapidly evolving to mirror or exceed the vast majority of industrial activities common to human laborers.
-A 2013 study out of the University of Oxford states "45 percent of America's occupations will be automated within the next 20 years."
-Given America's advancement, this naturally also implies that half the world's occupations could be automated as well.
+A 2013 study out of the University of Oxford states 45 percent of Americas occupations will be automated within the next 20 years.^[861] Given Americas advancement, this naturally also implies that half the worlds occupations could be automated as well.